District 61 Now

-District 61 is an officially bilingual (English/French) and international District, having more than 211 Clubs spread across eastern Ontario, Québec and northern New York State, with nearly 4,000 members.
+District 61 is an officially bilingual (English/French) and international District, having more than 195 Clubs spread across eastern Ontario, Québec and northern New York State, with over 3,000 members.

-The life of District 61 has had its ups and downs.
-By 1969, it had expanded from the original 14 to 43 clubs, and by 1973, with the addition of four more clubs from disbanding District 34, it had a total of 47 clubs.
-However, by 1978, the number had fallen to 23 clubs.
+By 1969, District 61 expanded from the original 14 to 43 clubs, and by 1973, adding four clubs from disbanding District 34, it had a total of 47 clubs.
+However, by 1978, the number faded to 23 clubs.
 At the 1980 International Convention, with only 24 clubs, District 61 was told that it would have to be integrated into another District unless there was some marked improvement by June 1981.
 The bilingual status of the District was perceived by some as a problem, although others thought of it as a unique opportunity.
 Still with only 23 clubs a year later, a show of support by 160 members at the District Spring Conference gained the District an additional year’s reprieve.

 The 1982-83 District Governor, Lilli Janzen, ATM, led District 61 to its first Distinguished District status in recognition of its service to members and clubs in terms of educational completions and membership growth.
 That year, World Headquarters of Toastmasters International agreed to let District 61 handle the French translation of educational materials.
 Members coordinated the translation of three advanced manuals into French.
-Since then, the District 61 Translation Committee has updated the basic Communication and Leadership Program manual, translated several more advanced manuals, and is in the process of completing the translation of The Better Speaker Series and The Successful Club Series modules into French over the next few years.
+Since then, the District 61 Translation Committee updated the basic Communication and Leadership Program manual, translated several more advanced manuals, and The Better Speaker Series and The Successful Club Series modules.

-The following year, 25 years after it was founded, District 61 reached new heights.
+In 1983-84, 25 years after it was founded, District 61 reached new heights.
 Under the leadership of District Governor Muriel How, DTM, seven new clubs were chartered and no club was lost, resulting in a final count of 33 clubs, a growth of more than 30 percent.
-For its achievement, District 61 was recognized at the 1984 International Convention as a President’s Distinguished District, having led all Districts in the world in exceeding its goals for educational completions as well as membership growth and club extension.
+For its achievement, District 61 was recognized at the 1984 International Convention as a President’s Distinguished District, having led all Districts in the world in exceeding its goals for educational completions, membership growth, and club extension.

 This growth pattern has continued to the present day.
 In 18 of the past 22 years, District 61 has achieved Distinguished District recognition or better, including Select Distinguished status six times (1987, 1999, 2000, 2002, 2005 and 2007) and President’s Distinguished status four times (1984, 1993, 1998 and 2004).